bhaveshpraveen/YFetcher/README.md

 All of the videos are fetched asynchronously.
 The non-asyncio code is run in a threadpool using [aiocrontab](https://github.com/bhaveshpraveen/aiocrontab) library (Shameless flex: I wrote this library while learning asyncio)

+### Issues

+- All the api keys might get exhaused.
+Solution is to add a new api key from a diff account.
+- `web` service in docker-compose might restart multiple time initially.
+This is because by the time the container starts, ES is not ready to accept connections.
+This will gets fixed automatically.